Skip to main content

 About me

 Hi there!
-My name is Kevin and I'm a CSS Evangelist.
+My name is Kevin.
 I absolutely love CSS, and I want to help new front-end devs enjoy learning it, and help seasoned vets see how great it really is.

 How I got here